marcobarriosfi/html5-elements/readme.md

 Note: Sufficient permissions are required to run the script.

 The formatted version can be generated with the [JSON Formatter and Validator](https://jsonformatter.curiousconcept.com/) by Curious Concept.

+The build-in `json_decode` function in PHP accepts a `JSON_PRETTY_PRINT` flag as the second parameter but it uses four spaces for indentation.